 Research & Program Development

-A special BR&E issue of Community Development: Journal of the Community Development Society is being published as Volume 48(2) in spring 2017.
-It was led by University of Minnesota Extension BR&E specialist Michael Darger.
+A special BR&E issue of Community Development: Journal of the Community Development Society was published as Volume 48(2) in May 2017.
+It was guest edited by University of Minnesota Extension BR&E specialist Michael Darger.
 A 2009 national survey found that 62% of American cities and counties were conducting BR&E surveys and 82% were partnering on BR&E (N=709).

 But what does this mean?
 The special BR&E issue offers several articles featuring research, application, and evaluation of BR&E and related economic development issues in the U.S. and Canada.
 It includes innovative practices, case studies of local/state/province programs, and emerging issues.